Generative AI Training and Copyright Law: Legal Frameworks for Training Data Collection and Usage

 \subsection{Conclusions for MIR Research}

 While GenAI training shares some methodological overlaps with TDM, its objectives and outputs significantly diverge.
-The legal and conceptual frameworks governing TDM and fair use may not seamlessly extend to generative AI, particularly given its potential to compete with and replicate the expressive elements of copyrighted works.
+The legal and conceptual frameworks governing TDM and fair use may not seamlessly extend to GenAI, particularly given its potential to compete with and replicate the expressive elements of copyrighted works.

 If GenAI training is not TDM, what does this mean in practical terms?
-It implies that researchers no longer operate within the exceptions provided by the EU’s DSM Directive or the U.S. fair use doctrine.
-Consequently, explicit permission must be sought for the collection and use of training data, regardless of whether the entity is a public research institution or a private company.
-This requirement affects all parties working on GenAI and underscores the urgent need for an unambiguous legal framework that specifically addresses modern generative AI training.
+It implies that researchers no longer operate within the exceptions provided by the EU's DSM Directive.
+Also, albeit GenAI training may be transformative, it goes beyond a mere TDM-characteristic analysis of data: It purposefully utilizes the expressive elements in copyright-protected datasets.
+This aspect and the fact that generative output may substitute human-made original works makes reliance on the fair use exception a rather shaky endeavor.
+Consequently, it is generally advisable to seek prior and express permission for the collection and use of training data.
+This requirement affects all parties working on GenAI and underscores the urgent need for an unambiguous legal framework that specifically addresses modern GenAI training.
 Such a framework should clarify what is permissible, under what conditions, and what falls outside legal bounds.

 Another critical challenge lies in the repurposing of datasets.
 As for instance pointed out in a recent survey by \cite{morreale2023data}, many datasets in the MIR community were initially created for traditional TDM tasks.
 Their use was compliant under existing TDM and fair use exceptions.
 However, reusing these datasets for GenAI training may no longer fall under those exceptions.
-This necessitates obtaining permission from rights holders for such new uses.
+This necessitates obtaining permission from rightholders for such new uses.
 Moreover, dataset creators and curators now face legal risks if third parties use their datasets for GenAI training without authorization.
-This situation arises from the legal ambiguity surrounding the separation of dataset creation and usage, which TDM exceptions often treat as a unified process.
+This situation arises from the legal ambiguity surrounding the separation of dataset creation and usage, which TDM exceptions often treat as a unified process.\footnote{For an extensive analysis of the TDM exception and surrounding risks of what can be called ``TDM whitewashing'' see \citet{DornisStober2026}.}

 Finally, there remains the question of how to address historical practices that predate TDM exceptions.
 As one commentator aptly noted, ``The milk is spilled, and there is no way to get it back into the bottle.''
 What does this mean?
 Ultimately, it is a liability risk for GenAI creators.
 In essence, since in many jurisdictions no legal defenses or exceptions existed at the time when the wave of GenAI training started, the past of the AI industry is filled with numberless incidents of copyright infringement.
 While this highlights the difficulty of retroactively addressing past actions, it also presents an opportunity for the MIR community to propose creative solutions.
 By developing best practices and advocating for clear guidelines, the community can help navigate the complex intersection of generative AI, copyright law, and data usage.
 We will point out potential first steps in Section \ref{sec:documentation}.